 The Options included in the portfolio are exchange-traded options.
-Under Section 1256 of the Code, certain types of exchange-traded options are treated as if they were sold (i.e., 'marked to market') at the end of each year.
+Under Section 1256 of the Code, certain types of exchange-traded options are treated as if they were sold (i.e., "marked to market") at the end of each year.
 Gain or loss is recognized on this deemed sale.
 Such treatment could cause the trust to have taxable income without receiving cash.
 In order to maintain its RIC qualification, the trust must distribute at least 90% of its income annually.
 If the Options are subject to Section 1256 of the Code and the trust is unable to distribute marked-to-market gains to its unitholders, the trust may lose its RIC qualification and be taxed as a regular corporation.

 More generally, investments by the trust in the Options are subject to numerous special and complex tax rules.
 These rules could affect whether gains and losses recognized by the trust are treated as ordinary or capital, accelerate the recognition of income or gains to the trust and defer or possibly prevent the recognition or use of certain losses by the trust.
 The rules could, in turn, affect the amount, timing or character of the income distributed to unitholders by the trust.
 In addition, because the tax rules applicable to such instruments may be uncertain under current law, an adverse determination or future IRS guidance with respect to these rules (which determination or guidance could be retroactive) may affect whether the trust has made sufficient distributions and otherwise satisfied the relevant requirements (including qualifying income and diversification requirements) to maintain its qualification as a RIC and avoid a trust-level tax.
 Accordingly, while the trust intends to account for such transactions in a manner it deems to be appropriate, the IRS might not accept such treatment.
 If it did not, the status of the trust as a regulated investment company might be affected.
-Further, requirements that must be met under the Code in order for the trust to qualify as a regulated investment company, including the qualifying income and diversification requirements applicable to a the trust's assets may limit the extent to which the trust will be able to engage in transactions in options.
+Further, requirements applicable to a the trust's assets may limit the extent to which the trust will be able to engage in transactions in options.